Leathernecks' Christmas toy drive continues in 2020

 Since the association formed in the early 1980s, the members have worked together each year to collect toys and monetary donations for the program.
 The Leathernecks have worked with many local organizations, agencies, churches and individuals in collecting and distributing a wide variety of toys to needy children throughout the county.

-Walters said the community always opens their hearts for the cause, and through their donations they helped make last year’s toy drive a huge success, as more than 700 children received toys through the program at the various distribution sites.
+Walters said more than 700 children received toys in 2019 through the program’s various distribution sites.

 Walters said the toy collection program has been successful over the years because of the support received by the community at large.